acgetchell/mundus-atrox/src/journals/twenty-second.md

 1. *Benjamin* shoots the giant mutated face for 13 HP damage.
 2. *Tysnera* attempts to banish him but fails.
 She feels like he should have been banished, but something kept him here.
-3. *CoralKing* hits the giant with his staff of striking twice and it does nothing.
+3. *CoralKing* hits the giant with his Staff of Striking twice and it does nothing.
 He looks very confused, since it worked the first time.
 4. *Geral* tries to hit him with his magic sword and it does 18 HP damage.
 5. *Calmul* shoots the giant twice with his musket and they miss.
 His steel defender does 5 HP damage.
 6. *Avren* shoots him with her bow, but it bounces off and does no damage.
 7. *Tasbros* uses a fire-adept spell and takes half damage, 14 HP.
-He uses chromatic orb? and does 13 HP damage.
+He uses Chromatic Orb? and does 13 HP damage.
 8. The giant seems to heal, turn around, and hits *Tasbros*’ giant twice. *Geral* uses an opportunity attack for 12 HP damage.
 I do the same and do 29 HP damage.
 9. *Steve* does 31 HP damage and the giant dramatically falls to the ground, shaking the earth?
 Underterra.